slatedocs/slate/source/includes/_entity-values.md

 --------- | ------- | -----------
-id | integer | The unique identifier of the field value object. field_id | integer | The unique identifier of the field the value is associated with. entity_id | integer | The unique identifier of the person or organization object the field value is associated with. list_entry_id | integer | The unique identifier of the list entry object the field value is associated with.
+id | integer | The unique identifier of the field value object. field_id | integer | The unique identifier of the field the value is associated with. entity_id | integer | The unique identifier of the person, organization, or opportunity object the field value is associated with. list_entry_id | integer | The unique identifier of the list entry object the field value is associated with.
 This only exists if the field the value is associated with is list-specific. value | One of many | The value attribute can take on many different types, depending on the field `value_type`.
 See below for reference.